 New customers are the lifeblood of every business.
 And yet, many companies struggle with the acquisition process, mainly because it’s extremely tricky and expensive to identify the right leads and nurture them into becoming loyal, paying customers.

-Even research studies seem discouraging in this respect and show that it’s somewhere between 5 and 25 times more expensive to acquire a new customer than it is to keep an existing one.
+Even research studies seem discouraging in this respect and show that it’s somewhere between 5 and 25 times more expensive to acquire a new customer than to keep an existing one.

 But that’s just one side of the coin.